|Just got to publish the bugger now...|

-As Joe waited he scanned the oak runway counting the receptacles that cluttered the table.
-The contents of the red cast iron saucepan were transferred to a similar vessel then perched on ornamental trivets protecting the table.
+As Joe waited he glanced down the oak runway and silently counted the number of receptacles that cluttered the table.
+The contents of the red cast-iron saucepan were transferred to a similar vessel and then perched on ornamental metal trivets.
 In time, these spuds and sundry veg’ would find themselves on plates ready to eat.

-Derek, had been sitting up for Rachel nearly thirty-five years and Natasha, their youngest daughter, for over twenty.
-The Peterson family accepted having to sit up straight and, apart from slightly pronounced sternums, were (more or less) free of disability.
+Derek, had been sitting up for Rachel for nearly thirty-five years, and Natasha, their youngest daughter, for over twenty.
+The Peterson family accepted having to sit up straight, and, apart from slightly pronounced sternums, were (more or less) free of disability.